VirtualMetric/virtualmetric-docs/docs/tutor/syslog-to-parquet-file.md

-# How To Accept Syslog Messages And Write To A Parquet File
+# How To Write Syslog Messages To A Parquet File

 :::note
 Stub